 What is a typical day at your school like teaching English in Phuket, Thailand?

 “A typical day at school for me begins with heading to the convenience store across the street from my school.
 I grab a coffee and some breakfast to start my day.
 When I get into school, I head straight to the office that I share with 14 other foreign-subject teachers and a few Thai-subject teachers.
 It’s always nice to greet each other in the mornings and have a few minutes of calm before the busy day starts.

-On Mondays and Tuesdays, my teaching day starts at 7:40 am because I teach enrichment English classes on those days.
-Normally, we attend morning assembly at 8:00 am, where the national anthem of Thailand is played by our school marching band, and a Buddhist prayer is observed.
-On a typical day, we have nine fifty-minute teaching periods.
+On Mondays and Tuesdays, my teaching day starts at 7:40 AM because I teach enrichment English classes on those days.
+Normally, we attend morning assembly at 8:00 AM, where the national anthem of Thailand is played by our school marching band, and a Buddhist prayer is observed.
+On a typical day, we have nine 50-minute teaching periods.
 I can teach anywhere from two to six classes a day.
 It just depends on the week and the semester.”

 Flexibility Out of the Classroom

 “If we are lucky enough to have our lunch hour match up, I eat lunch with my colleagues.
 If not, I spend my lunch period at my desk eating food I brought to school (new year health kick, haha!).
 What I do in my free time between classes really depends on what is happening in the semester at the time.
 Sometimes I spend it making props and costumes for our program’s Drama department.
 Other times I spend it grading and correcting students’ work.
 I often spend my free time helping students with their projects outside of class hours.
 It may all seem a little boring or mundane, but we do have events and celebrations which happen often throughout the year.
 There is always something to look forward to!